lindapu-1/Image-to-gif/README.md

         pip install -r requirements.txt

-Then the environment is ready. for running the notebook, you may need to install the ipykernal additionally.
+Then the environment is ready.
+For running the notebook, you may need to install the ipykernal additionally.

 **sometimes the code cannot run successfully in notebook. if so, you can try to run the code in terminal by the following command:**